How we measure our impact

 Jobs created and supported

-- By attracting foreign direct investment, we generate new jobs for the London economy that we track and record.
+- By attracting foreign direct investment in key sectors for London, we generate new, high-value jobs for the London economy.

 - We also create new and safeguard existing jobs in London by attracting the spend of tourists, business delegates, major events spectators and students.

-- We cannot track these jobs directly but we can estimate the number of jobs that our promotional activities support.
+- We cannot track these jobs directly but we use a robust model to estimate the number of jobs that our promotional activities support.

-The below paper outlines the work undertaken by London & Partners and GLA Economics to evaluate our impact across our five major activities: leisure tourism, business tourism, major events, foreign direct investment and higher education.
+The below paper outlines the work undertaken by London & Partners and GLA Economics to evaluate our impact across our five major business areas: leisure tourism, business tourism, major events, foreign direct investment and higher education.

 Gross value added (GVA)

-- GVA is the economic added value created when producing a good or providing a service.
+- GVA is the economic added value created when producing goods or providing services.

 - It is the difference between the price paid for a good or service and the cost of inputs used in its production.